masoudmanson/pod-async-ws-only/README.md

 var Async = require('podasync');
 ```

-To be able to connect to async server, you should set some parameters. `Websockets`, `ActiveMQ` and `MQTT` protocols are currently supported.
+To be able to connect to async server, you should set some parameters. `Websockets`protocol is currently supported.

 ### Websocket protocol parameters